offalynne/Input/docs/10.0/Functions-(Plug-ins).md

 |`[priority]`   |integer |If not specified, `-1` is used which will execute the callback after native code                             |
 |`method`       |method  |The method to execute                                                                                        |

 Registers a callback to be executed at a suitable time by the library.
 The callback type should be a member of the `INPUT_PLUG_IN_CALLBACK` enum.

+You may also specify a callback priority.
+Because many callbacks can be registered to any particular callback type, and because code order might matter in some situations, it is useful to be able to control what order callbacks are executed.
+Native library code always has a priority of 0 and plug-ins cannot use a priority of 0.
+Higher priorities are executed first.

 The method that you specify will be handed parameters, though what parameters specifically depends on the callback type:

 |Enum member             |Parameters                                      |
 |------------------------|------------------------------------------------|